Charamba/MASViT/README.md

 # MASViT
-Official implementation of Multi-Angle-Scale Vision Transformer (MASViT) published in NeurIPS 2024.
+Official implementation of Multi-Angle-Scale Vision Transformer (MASViT) published in Neural Computing and Applications 2025.

 ## Contents